Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 Note that the innovation patent has been the subject of criticism, including that it could stifle the “open innovation” approach that governments around Australia and other stakeholders are moving towards.

-Finally, technology that does meet the requirements for a patent might be protected as a trade secret if its confidentiality is protected and it is not available in the public domain.
+Technology that does meet the requirements for a patent might be protected as a trade secret if its confidentiality is protected and it is not available in the public domain.
 In Australia, trade secrets are protected as a form of confidential information at general law.
 Conceivably, a trade secret can be protected with no limit on its duration, as long as the confidentiality is maintained, unlike a patent which grants a monopoly for 20 years.
-The likely difficulty in protecting confidential information is discussed later.
+The challenges of protecting confidential information are discussed later.